florentianayuwono/DigitalIT/README.md

 4. Social media
 5. Strategies and next steps to be taken

 The recommendations will be updated indefinitely to suit the business condition that changes from time to time, which in turn will be reflected once the users update their data.
 The recommendations will also require users to update their progress, such as telling DigitalIT which platforms they decide to use and the sales generated from each platform.
-Ultimately, the concept will follow a mission-based game system, in which users are required to continue on hitting each milestones before moving on to the next part.
+Ultimately, the concept will follow a mission-based game system, in which users are required to continue on hitting each milestone before moving on to the next part.

 **Current Progress** - we are providing basic recommendation on e-commerce platform based on the business type using dropdowns menu and simple if-else algorithm.

-**Additional Feature** - we are hoping to integrate machine learning into our algorithm to allow for more precised recommendations to enchance business in aspects such as digital marketing and pricing strategies.
+**Additional Feature** - we are hoping to integrate machine learning into our algorithm to allow for more precise recommendations to enhance business in aspects such as digital marketing and pricing strategies.
 For example, DigitalIT will be able to retrieve information on prices of similar products offered by our users and recommend on suitable pricing tiers to optimize profit.

 ### Tracking business performance

 **Proposed** - based on the provided financial data, we can automatically generate insights such as:
 1. Current revenue, cost and profit
 2. Comparison of growth progress (weekly, monthly or yearly)
-3. FInancial ratio analysis that determine the liquidity, solvency and profitability of a business
+3. Financial ratio analysis that determines the liquidity, solvency and profitability of a business

 The generated result will be in a easy-to-understand charts and tables, as we want to cater for business owners who might not understand these definitions.
 In addition, we will also provide a simple interpretation such as, "Your business is doing great!" or "Your growth is declining."

 **Current Progress** - we have yet to bring this feature into realization.
-However, we have obtained the knowledge to perform this financial calculations.
+However, we have obtained the knowledge to perform these financial calculations.

 **Additional Feature** - we are hoping to increase functionality by bringing these features:
 1. Ready to download PDF or Excel file of the financial report and analysis
 2. Tax report based on the financial data
-3. Financial ratio analysis that determine the efficiency and market prospects of a business
+3. Financial ratio analysis that determines the efficiency and market prospects of a business

 ### Other features